2 Kings 5

 Elisha refuses every payment.
 Though Naaman offers, urges, presses him to accept a blessing, Elisha will not receive.
 He does not take silver or gold or clothes.
 He is not in the business of healing for hire.
 His work is for the Lord, and he stands before the Lord.
 To accept payment would be to corrupt the gift.
 The healing must be free, or it is not truly from God.

 Naaman's request for two mules' burden of earth is the act of a man making a covenant.
 He will take soil from Israel, the land where the God of Israel dwells, and on that soil he will offer sacrifices to the Lord.
 He is binding himself to the God of Israel.
 But his condition reveals the tightrope he must walk: when his master goes to worship in the house of Rimmon, and leans on his hand, he must bow.
-He asks for pardon in this thing - acknowledging that his station requires him to bow in a pagan temple, even though his heart now belongs to the Lord.

 2 Kings 5:20-27Gehazi's Punishment

-20But Gehazi, the servant of Elisha the man of God, said, Behold, my master hath spared Naaman this Syrian, in not receiving at his hands that which he brought: but, as the Lord liveth, I will run after him, and take somewhat of him.
+20But Gehazi, the servant of Elisha the man of God, said, Behold, my master hath spared Naaman this Syrian, in not receiving at his hands that which he brought: but, as the LORD liveth, I will run after him, and take somewhat of him.
 21So Gehazi followed after Naaman.
 And when Naaman saw him running after him, he lighted down from the chariot to meet him, and said, Is all well?
 22And he said, All is well.
 My master hath sent me, saying, Behold, even now there be come to me from mount Ephraim two young men of the sons of the prophets: give them, I pray thee, a talent of silver, and two changes of garments.
 23And Naaman said, Be content, take two talents.
 And he urged him, and bound two talents of silver in two bags, with two changes of garments, and laid them upon two of his servants; and they bare them before him.

 The punishment is the mirror image of the miracle.
 Naaman dipped seven times and his flesh came again like a little child's, and he was clean.
 Gehazi went out a leper as white as snow.
 The very disease from which Naaman was healed now cleaves to Gehazi - and not just to him, but to his seed forever.
 Greed has its own contagion.
 Gehazi wanted what Naaman had cast off.
 He wanted the material reward so badly that he corrupted the gift.
 And so he inherits the wound.